wincent/masochist/content/wiki/OBS cheatsheet.md

 4. When you're done, `/quit` or `/exit`.

 [^beeps]: In theory I only have to do this once because after doing it I ran `/save`, but, you never know.

+# VLC

+You can set VLC audio output to go straight to the headphones (in `pavucontrol`) so that you can review recordings with all of the above set-up still in place.

 [Arch Linux cheatsheet]: /wiki/Arch_Linux_cheatsheet